Martin-lc/2023_COMS4156/README.md

 ### Node.js

 1. Ensure you have Node.js installed on your machine (https://nodejs.org/en/download).
+This project uses **v18.18.2.**
 2. Navigate to the project directory and install the required dependencies for this project by using `npm install` or `sudo npm install` with root privileges

 ### Important Dependencies